 The Living Room

-Don’t overlook the magic of this longtime haunt.
+Don’t overlook the magic of this longtime South LA haunt.
 Stationed next to Chef Marilyn’s on the border of Jefferson Park and West Adams, the Living Room keeps the vibe chill as DJs spin old-school grooves.
 A jazz band performs the blues on Sunday nights.

 :no_upscale()/cdn.vox-cdn.com/uploads/chorus_image/image/70508399/2020_02_19_BlackHour_at_LivingRoom_005.0.jpg)